georgedobreff/Study-Notes/JavaScript/JavaScript Syntax/Part II/Iterators.md

 This one is a bit different.
 It reduces the original array to a single value.

-For example if we want to sum all numbers in an array:
+VFor example if we want to sum all numbers in an array:

 ```JS
 const numbers = [1, 2, 4, 10];